Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 Progesterone, gestagens and their analogues

 Progesterone is a hormonal substance of the corpus luteum.
 It stimulates the appearance of changes in the uterine mucosa, which are characteristic of the secretory phase of the monthly cycle.
-During pregnancy, it changes the mucosa to create optimal conditions for the development of a fertilized egg.
-Progesterone also significantly reduces the contraction and excitability of the smooth muscle fibers of the fallopian tubes and uterus, and has a stimulating effect on the excretory ducts of the mammary glands during lactation.
+During pregnancy, it changes the mucous membrane to create optimal conditions for the development of a fertilized egg.
+Progesterone also significantly affects the reduction in contraction and excitability of smooth muscle fibers of the fallopian tubes and uterus, and has a stimulating effect on the excretory ducts of the mammary glands during lactation.

 Progesterone of synthetic origin has a similar effect.
-The drug in most cases is tolerated without side effects, but sometimes there is an increase in blood pressure, as well as swelling of the legs.
+In most cases, the drug is tolerated without side effects, but sometimes there is an increase in blood pressure, as well as swelling of the legs.

-If we talk about female hormonal pills that contain progesterone, we can name the following drugs:
+If we talk about female hormonal pills that contain progesterone, we can name the following medications:

 • Norkolut;